Photo by: Gina Coleman/WeedmapsImage lightbox

 Hash (ice water / bubble hash)

 Ice water hash separates trichome heads using agitation and filtration through micron screens.
 Different micron ranges yield different quality tiers, with 73–90 micron often classified as full-melt.
-THC content ranges from 40–70%, depending on refinement.
+THCA content ranges from 40–70%, depending on refinement.
 High-grade full-melt can be dabbed, while lower grades are often layered over flower.

 Distillate